2026 World Athletics Indoor Championships

-The 21st World Athletics Indoor Championships are scheduled to be held from 20 to 22 March 2026 at the Kujawsko-Pomorska Arena Toruń in Toruń, BiT City, Kuyavian–Pomeranian, Poland.
-It will be the second time the country has held the event after the 2014 edition in Sopot.
+The 21st World Athletics Indoor Championships were held from 20 to 22 March 2026 at the Kujawsko-Pomorska Arena Toruń in Toruń, BiT City, Kuyavian–Pomeranian, Poland.
+It was the second time the country has held the event after the 2014 edition in Sopot.
 The venue previously hosted the 2021 European Athletics Indoor Championships.

 On 22 March 2023, the World Athletics Council awarded the 2026 World Athletics Indoor Championships to Toruń, a UNESCO World Heritage Site, in the Kuyavian-Pomeranian region of Poland.

 Schedule

 All times are local (UTC+1).